 6. REVIEW PERIOD.

-Commodity Information for each of the Commodity Transactions will remain displayed within Unpaired Invoice, Matched Trades and Unmatched Trades (Reconcile Screen) areas of the Module for a period of ______________ (__) [hours] [days] from the date the Commodity Information associated with each particular Commodity Transaction has been loaded into the Module by either or both parties to the particular Commodity Transaction or group of Commodity Transactions (the “Review Period”).
-At the end of the Review Period, the Commodity Information for a particular Commodity Transaction or group of Commodity Transactions located within the Task List, Matched Trades, or Unmatched Trades (Reconcile Screen) areas of the Module, will be deemed to have expired.
-All Matched Trades and Unmatched Trades will retain their current identification within the Module at the end of the Review Period; however, upon expiration of the Review Period, all items reflected in the Task List will be automatically re-identified within the Module as “Expired,” indicating generally that the Commodity Information for that particular Commodity Transaction was not automatically paired or, as applicable, matched, within the Module and no further action was undertaken by either User or its Counterparty, within the Module only, in relation to the Commodity Information associated with the particular item(s) in the Task List.
+Commodity Information for each of the Commodity Transactions will remain displayed within Unpaired Invoice, Matched Trades and Unmatched Trades (Reconcile Screen) areas of the Module for a period of three(3) calendar months from the date the Commodity Information associated with each particular Commodity Transaction has been loaded into the Module by either or both parties to the particular Commodity Transaction or group of Commodity Transactions (the “Review Period”).
+At the end of the Review Period, the Commodity Information for a particular Commodity Transaction or group of Commodity Transactions located within the Task List, Unpaired Invoices, Matched Trades, or Unmatched Trades (Reconcile Screen) areas of the Module, will be deemed to have expired.
+All Matched Trades and Unmatched Trades will retain their current identification within the Module at the end of the Review Period; however, upon expiration of the Review Period, all items reflected in the Task List and Unpaired Invoices areas of the Module will be automatically re-identified within the Module as “Expired,” indicating generally that the Commodity Information for that particular Commodity Transaction was not automatically paired or, as applicable, matched, within the Module and no further action was undertaken by either User or its Counterparty, within the Module only, in relation to the Commodity Information associated with the particular item(s) in the Task List or the Unpaired Invoices areas of the Module.